Red Rock flood map & planning overlays

 Is Red Rock flood-prone?

-About 49% of Red Rock falls within a mapped flood overlay, against a Coffs Harbour average of 8%.
+About 49% of Red Rock falls within a mapped flood overlay, against the council-wide suburb average of 18%.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Red Rock bushfire-prone?